leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will prolonged use of Orthokeratology harm my child’s eyes?
 - Is Orthokeratology dangerous?
 - What are the harmful effects of Orthokeratology?
-- What are common side effects of Orthokeratology eyedrops?
+- What are common side effects of Orthokeratology [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - How common are side effects of Orthokeratology?
 - Can prolonged use of Orthokeratology cause cataracts?
 - What should I watch out for if my child is on Orthokeratology?